spiral/docs/components/entity.md

 Now, we can set the entity name by entering it's value in our browser window.

 > There is a second entity property **secured** which specifies what fields are **not allowed** to be set.
-By default, this is equal to '\*' - meaning that no fields are set unless specified in **fillable** property.
+By default, this is equal to '\*' - meaning that no fields are set unless specified in the **fillable** property.

 ### isFillable
 DataEntity controls the mass assigment access using the protected method `isFillable`.
-You can ovewrite it to define a custom field access logic.
+You can overwrite it to define a custom field access logic.
-> Tip: ORM and ODM models can inherit values of fillable and secured properties from it's parents.
-You can also check what fields are public and fillable in ORM and ODM models via a set of inspect commands in CLI toolkit.
+> Tip: ORM and ODM models can inherit the values of fillable and secured properties from it's parents.
+You can also check what fields are public and fillable in the ORM and ODM models via a set of inspect commands in the CLI toolkit.

 ## Setters (filter functions)
-You might want to filter the value assigned to some specific field, for example, to perform type casting or some value manipulations.
-You can either write your own access method like "setName($name)" or use specialized entity behaviour - **setters**.
-Such behaviour is described in the setters property and applied to field inside `setField` and `setFields` method.
-Let's try to apply some filter for our "name" and "another" fields.
+You might want to filter the value assigned to some specific field.
+For example, when you perform type casting or some value manipulations.
+You can either write your own access method like "setName($name)" or use a specialized entity behaviour - **setters**.
+This behaviour is described in the setters property and applied to the field inside `setField` and `setFields` method.
+Let's try to apply some filter for our "name" and "another" field.

 ```php
 class DemoEntity extends \Spiral\Models\DataEntity